1.2 Transactional Data Files

 Visa Cycles

 Visa provide 2 files (Domestic and International) each day with different timings for some regions (For example, Australia and Hong Kong).
 There is a maximum filesize so for the largest clients it is possible that more than one Domestic and/or International file will be received on the same day..
-Visa Domestic cycle at 9am and International cycle at mid-day, 7 days a week.
+2

 After processing, we will create the transaction XML file and send to you.